CMeeg/next-azure/README.md

 ### Do I have to use npm, or can I use Yarn, or pnpm?

 npm and Yarn v1 (Yarn Classic) will both work equally well.
+This repo now references npm (for example, in the pipeline yml), but used to reference Yarn v1 so both are known to work.

-npm is being used in the Pipeline because it seems like a sensible default - it is installed alongside node so it's safer to assume people will be using that over Yarn, which requires a separate install.
+npm is being used now because it seems like a sensible default - it is installed alongside node so it's safer to assume people will be using that over Yarn, which requires a separate install.

 If you are using Yarn v1 though you can: